Due to the strict procedures of Japanese immigration, we are unable to assist students from countries not listed in the MOFA exemption list.

 So you’ve found your job, written your application and spruced up your CV.
-Get applying and you’ll soon be on your way to your first job as you build your Japan-related career.
+Get applying and you’ll soon be on your way to your first job as you build your Japanese-related career.

 If you want to read more about Japan, keep following our Go!
 Go!
 Nihon blog.